 If there is a support plan to meet needs for someone discharged with section 117 aftercare duties, Direct Payments can be used to arrange any care or support arrangements.
-For further information on section 117 aftercare see quidance here.
+F

 There are no financial contributions applied for the support for people with section 117 aftercare orders, although support provided for new social care needs identified after the order may have a financial contribution applied.